Skip to content

 Notes:

-nameis omitted, MindRoom falls back to the skill directory name. - If
+• If name is omitted, MindRoom falls back to the skill directory name.

-descriptionis omitted or blank, MindRoom falls back to the resolved skill name. - If YAML frontmatter is omitted entirely, the skill still loads with those same name/description fallbacks.
-Frontmatter is still recommended for clearer listings and for command metadata such as
+• If YAML frontmatter is omitted entirely, the skill still loads with those same name/description fallbacks.
+Frontmatter is still recommended for clearer listings and metadata.

 Frontmatter fields